openaicellular/oaic/_sources/setup5gnetwork.rst.txt

 Running the srsUE
 -----------------

-For this mode, the UE should run on a different machine (can be a VM)
+For this mode, the UE should run on Machine 2 (can be a VM).

 .. code-block:: rst